University Catalog 2024-2025

 Curricula

-The Agricultural Education curriculum encompasses areas of study that will enable students to participate effectively in planning, promoting, and initiating educational programs in agriculture.
+The Agricultural Education curriculum encompasses areas of study that enable students to plan, promote, and conduct educational programs in agriculture.
 The program leads to a Bachelor of Science degree and prepares teachers of agriculture for secondary schools and community and technical colleges.
 The demand for agricultural education teachers exceeds the present supply in the Carolinas, Virginia, and throughout the nation.

 The Agricultural Science curriculum prepares graduates for careers in a wide variety of agricultural industry positions.
 The program leads to a Bachelor of Science degree in Agricultural Science.
 Students complete a minimum of two agricultural specialty areas, increasing their options for careers in agriculture.
-Students complete a series of leadership courses to prepare them for leadership positions within the agricultural industries.
+Students complete communications, Extension education, and leadership courses to prepare for diverse and rewarding careers.
 Internships are not required in this curriculum but are strongly encouraged.

-For more information about this department, including contact information, visit our website.
+For more information about this department, visit our website.

 Contact